zenobio93/seat-docs/docs/installation_guides/debian.md

 Once done, you can create a new configuration file into nginx to server SeAT called `/etc/nginx/site-availables/seat`

-And put the content bellow inside
+And put the content bellow inside:

 ```
 server {